 Natural DHT Blockers List: Comprehensive List of Known and Potential DHT Blocking Herbs

 There are many herbs that have been found to act against DHT.
 From one to the next, they each interact with the human body differently.
-Unfortunately there hasn’t been many extensive, long term studies completed on the following list.
+Unfortunately, there haven’t been many extensive, long term studies completed on the following list.
 There are only a select few with significant scientific data.
-Most of these herbs and other such substances can be easily found and mass produced at low cost.
+Most of these herbs and other such substances can be easily found and mass-produced at low cost.
 In turn, the profit incentive just isn’t there to organize and follow through on clinical studies and lab research.

 One thing to note is that while some of these natural remedies may not have data about their hair loss interactions, there may be data about their ability to relieve prostate conditions.
 Since hair loss and prostate conditions share some of the same characteristics, a herb that successfully cures the prostate likely has a better chance of effecting the hair loss process than one which has no such capability.

 If you are looking to use one of the following for hair loss, your best bet is to find a reliable manufacturer.
 Once you identify a trustworthy company, look for a product that contains the herb you are looking for.
 Keep in mind, you want the extract version of these herbs.
 An extract is literally a highly concentrated version of the substance, whereby all other chemical constituents of the herb fiber are pulled out or ‘extracted’.